stevemao/better-than-before/readme.md

 ### Not in order?

-All you need to do is to provide a teardown function to `tearsWithJoy`.
+All you need to do is to provide a teardown function with `tearsWithJoy`.
 The teardown function needs to clean up all the setups and once `preparing()` is called, it will rebuild the setups that's needed.

 ```js
 // class